Some cesarean deliveries are planned ahead of time. Others are done when a quick delivery is needed to ensure the mother's and infant's well-being.

 Some cesarean sections are planned when a known medical problem would make labor dangerous for the mother or baby.
 Medical reasons for a planned cesarean may include:

-fetus in any position that is not head-down (including breech position).
+- A fetus in any position that is not head-down (including breech position).
 For more information, see the topic Breech Position and Breech Birth.
-Decreased

-heart disease.
-A known health problem with the baby, such as
+- A known health problem with the baby, such as spina bifida.

-human immunodeficiency virus (HIV), which can be passed to the fetus during vaginal delivery.2 Multiple
+- Infection with human immunodeficiency virus (HIV), which can be passed to the fetus during vaginal delivery.2

 Many cesarean deliveries are planned ahead of time for women who have had a cesarean in the past.
 Medical reasons for a planned repeat cesarean may include:

-A current problem that has led to difficult labor and cesarean before, such as a narrow pelvis and a large
+- A current problem that has led to difficult labor and cesarean before, such as a narrow pelvis and a large fetus (cephalopelvic disproportion).